 MS causes brain lesions that can be seen with magnetic resonance imaging (MRI).
 MRIs show recent lesion development as well as damage from older lesions.
 Some common types of MS-related brain lesions that can be seen with MRIs include:

 The exact relationship between MRI findings and your overall health is not clear.
 However, MRIs are commonly used to help you and your healthcare team monitor disease activity in your body.
-While healthcare providers can’t say for sure if there is a link between brain lesions and the progression of physical disability, it is important to talk with your neurologist about each one of your MRIs because that may help with developing a plan for how to treat your MS.
+While healthcare providers can’t say for sure if there is a link between brain lesions and the progression of disability, it is important to talk with your neurologist about each one of your MRIs because that may help with developing a plan for how to treat your MS.

 It is important to remember that underlying MS activity could be damaging your CNS whether or not you are experiencing symptoms.
 So even if you’re feeling fine, your MS may be worsening and you might experience new symptoms later on.

 Many studies have shown that permanent nerve damage can happen during relapses.
-These relapses may contribute to physical disability progression.
+These relapses may contribute to disability progression.
 To help slow this progression, talk with your healthcare provider about starting treatment with an FDA-approved medication as soon as you are diagnosed.